|

 The body likes rhythm.
 Once eating, movement, and rest align, the time to get into ketosis shortens naturally.

-Signs You’re Entering Ketosis
+Early Signs You’re Entering Ketosis (What You’ll Notice First)

 There’s no alarm bell announcing ketosis.
 It shows up quietly.
-You’ll feel small changes before the science catches up.
+You’ll feel small changes before science catches up.

 The mouth feels dry.
 Hunger fades.
 Energy rises but differently, cleaner, steadier.
 Focus gets sharper after day four or five.
 That faint metallic breath?
 It’s acetone, proof that fat breakdown is active.